phimit/jiant/README_disrpt23.md

 ```

 ## Setup
+You have to modif the script before running it:
 Change the first two lines of setup_disrpt23.sh to point to your local installation + where data are located
 then